FLEXTool/FLEX/README.md

  - [ARM64 and You](https://www.mikeash.com/pyblog/friday-qa-2013-09-27-arm64-and-you.html)
 - [RHObjectiveBeagle](https://github.com/heardrwt/RHObjectiveBeagle): a tool for scanning the heap for live objects.
 It should be noted that the source code of RHObjectiveBeagle was not consulted due to licensing concerns.
 - [heap_find.cpp](https://www.opensource.apple.com/source/lldb/lldb-179.1/examples/darwin/heap_find/heap/heap_find.cpp): an example of enumerating malloc blocks for finding objects on the heap.
-- [Gist](https://gist.github.com/samdmarshall/17f4e66b5e2e579fd396) from @samdmarshall: another example of enumerating malloc blocks.
+- [Gist](https://gist.github.com/samdmarshall/17f4e66b5e2e579fd396) from [@samdmarshall](https://github.com/samdmarshall): another example of enumerating malloc blocks.
 - [Non-pointer isa](http://www.sealiesoftware.com/blog/archive/2013/09/24/objc_explain_Non-pointer_isa.html): an explanation of changes to the isa field on iOS for ARM64 and mention of the useful `objc_debug_isa_class_mask` variable.

 ## TODO
-- Search bar filtering in file browser
-- Sorting by file size in file browser
-- File browser: try to parse binary files as plists or keyed archives even if they lack the extension?
-- Demo app
 - Swift runtime introspection (swift classes, swift objects on the heap, etc.)
-- Layer hierarchy support
+- Network request logging
+- Search bar filtering and sorting by file size in the file browser
+- Improved file type detection and display in the file browser
 - Add new NSUserDefault key/value pairs on the fly

+Have a question or suggestion for FLEX?
+Contact [@ryanolsonk](https://twitter.com/ryanolsonk) on twitter.